cosmos/ibc-go/docs/dev/development-setup.md

 When testing a function under a variety of different inputs, we prefer to use [table driven tests](https://github.com/golang/go/wiki/TableDrivenTests).

-All tests should use the testing package.
+All unit tests should use the testing package.
 Please see the testing package [README](./testing/README.md) for more information.

 Test coverage is continuously deployed at https://app.codecov.io/github/cosmos/ibc-go.
 PRs that improve test coverage are welcome, but in general the test coverage should be used as a guidance for finding API use cases that are not covered by tests.
 We don't recommend adding tests that only improve coverage but not actually test a meaning use case.